 We conducted our review in accordance with the Australian Auditing and Assurance Standards Board’s Australian Standard on Assurance Engagements Other Than Audits or Reviews of Historical Financial Information (‘ASAE 3000’), Assurance Engagements on Greenhouse Gas Statements (‘ASAE 3410’), and the terms of reference for this engagement as agreed with Wesfarmers on 23 February 2021.

 Summary of review procedures performed

-A review consists of making enquiries, primarily of persons responsible for preparing the 2020 Sustainability Reporting and related information and applying analytical and other review procedures.
+A review consists of making enquiries, primarily of persons responsible for preparing the selected sustainability and Indigenous affairs disclosures, related information in the 2021 Annual Report and Wesfarmers’ Modern Slavery Statement 2021 and applying analytical and other review procedures.
 Our procedures included:

 - Determining whether material topics and performance issues identified during our procedures had been adequately disclosed

 - Interviewing selected personnel from divisional and corporate offices, to understand the key sustainability issues related to the subject matter and processes for collecting, collating and reporting the performance data during the reporting period

 - Where relevant, gaining an understanding of systems and processes for data aggregation and reporting

 - Performing analytical tests and detailed substantive testing to source documentation for material qualitative and quantitative information